armory/documentation/_spinnaker/using_dinghy.md

        ]
     }
     ```
-4. Add the following parameters to each pipeline within the root of its JSON:
+4. Add the following parameters to each pipeline in the collection within the root of its JSON:

     ```
     "application": "YourSpinnakerApplicationName"